shekharbiswas/Crypto_Similarity/README.md

-# Crypto Similarity
+# Crypto Similarity Analysis

+## Overview
 In cryptocurrency portfolio management, investors frequently rebalance or rotate capital between different crypto assets to optimize returns or manage risk.
-However, every transaction (buying, selling, swapping) incurs **explicit costs** (exchange fees, spreads, slippage, taxes) and **implicit costs** (execution risk, timing risk).
+However, every transaction (buying, selling, swapping) incurs explicit costs (exchange fees, spreads, slippage, taxes) and implicit costs (execution risk, liquidity risk, timing risk).

-The core problem addressed by this project is:
+This project addresses the following core question:

 > **How can we identify and classify cryptocurrencies that exhibit similar performance behavior, so that unnecessary fund transfers between highly similar assets can be avoided?**

-If two cryptocurrencies behave very similarly in terms of price movement, volatility, and risk-adjusted returns, moving funds from one to the other is unlikely to provide meaningful diversification or performance improvement, while still incurring transaction costs.
+If two cryptocurrencies behave very similarly in terms of price dynamics, volatility structure, and risk-adjusted returns, reallocating capital from one to the other is unlikely to provide meaningful diversification or performance improvement—while still incurring transaction costs.

-This project aims to systematically detect such similarities and group cryptocurrencies into clusters based on their historical performance characteristics.
+The goal is to systematically detect such similarities and group cryptocurrencies into clusters based on historical performance characteristics.

+---

-## 2. Motivation
+## Motivation

-### Why this problem matters
+### Why This Matters

-* **Transaction costs reduce net returns**: Frequent switching between similar assets erodes profits.
+- **Transaction costs reduce net returns**
+  Frequent switching between behaviorally similar assets erodes portfolio performance over time.
+- **False diversification**
-* **False diversification**: Holding or switching between highly correlated or behaviorally similar cryptos gives an illusion of diversification without real risk reduction.
+  Holding or rotating between highly correlated or structurally similar cryptos creates an illusion of diversification without real risk reduction.
+- **Portfolio efficiency**
-* **Portfolio efficiency**: Investors need decision support to determine *when switching assets is actually beneficial*.
+  Investors often lack objective decision support to determine whether switching between assets is economically justified.

 By classifying similar cryptocurrencies, investors can:

-* Avoid redundant trades
-* Reduce churn in portfolios
-* Make more informed rebalancing decisions

-## 3. Objective

-1. **Measure similarity** between cryptocurrencies based on historical performance.
-2. **Classify or cluster** cryptocurrencies into groups with similar behavior.
-3. **Support portfolio decisions** by flagging asset switches that are likely inefficient due to high similarity.

-The output is **not a price prediction system**, but a **decision-support framework** focused on reducing unnecessary trading.
-(TBA)

-## 4. Scope of Similarity

-Similarity is evaluated using performance-related characteristics, such as:

-* Returns (daily, weekly, or monthly)
-* Volatility
-* Drawdowns
-* Risk-adjusted metrics (e.g., Sharpe ratio)
-* Correlation and co-movement patterns
-* More

-Two cryptocurrencies are considered *similar* if their performance metrics and time-series behavior are statistically and economically close over a given time horizon.

-## 5. Key Assumption

-> If two cryptocurrencies belong to the same similarity cluster, reallocating capital between them is unlikely to materially improve portfolio performance after accounting for transaction costs.

-This assumption allows the system to recommend **"do not switch"** decisions unless assets belong to sufficiently different clusters.

-## 6. Expected Outcome

-* A clear grouping of cryptocurrencies based on performance similarity
-* Quantitative similarity scores or cluster labels
-* Actionable insights such as:

-  * "Asset A and Asset B are highly similar — switching is not cost-effective"
-  * "Asset C belongs to a different performance cluster — switching may provide diversification"

-## 7. Intended Use Cases

-* Crypto portfolio rebalancing strategies
-* Fund rotation logic in algorithmic trading systems
-* Research on crypto market structure and asset redundancy
-* Decision support for long-term and medium-term investors

-## 8. Non-Goals
+- Avoid redundant trades
+- Reduce unnecessary portfolio churn
+- Make more informed rebalancing and rotation decisions

+---

+## Objectives
+- Measure similarity between cryptocurrencies based on historical performance characteristics.
+- Classify or cluster cryptocurrencies into groups with statistically and economically similar behavior.
+- Support portfolio decisions by flagging asset switches that are likely inefficient due to high similarity.

+> **Note:**
+> This is **not a price-prediction system**, but a **decision-support framework** focused on minimizing unnecessary trading and improving portfolio efficiency.

+---

+## Scope of Similarity
+Similarity is evaluated using performance-related characteristics such as:
+- Returns (daily, weekly, monthly)
+- Volatility and volatility regimes
+- Maximum drawdowns and recovery patterns
+- Risk-adjusted metrics (e.g., Sharpe, Sortino)
+- Correlation and co-movement structures
+- Time-series dynamics (trend persistence, regime shifts, tail behavior)

+Two cryptocurrencies are considered similar if their performance metrics and time-series behavior are statistically and economically close over a defined time horizon.

+---

+## Universe Selection (Which Cryptos to Analyze)
+Given the existence of ~14,000 cryptocurrencies, the project focuses on a filtered and economically meaningful universe.

+Selection criteria include:
+- **Liquidity**: Minimum trading volume and market depth
+- **Market capitalization**: Exclusion of extremely small or illiquid tokens
+- **Data availability**: Sufficient historical data for stable statistical analysis
+- **Exchange coverage**: Assets listed on reputable exchanges
+- **Continuity**: Avoidance of tokens with frequent halts or unreliable pricing
+- **Economic relevance**: Representation across major crypto sectors (L1s, L2s, DeFi, infrastructure, payments)

+This filtering ensures robustness and interpretability of similarity results.

+---

+## Key Assumption
+If two cryptocurrencies belong to the same similarity cluster, reallocating capital between them is unlikely to materially improve portfolio performance **after accounting for transaction costs and execution frictions**.

+This enables the system to recommend **“do not switch”** decisions unless assets belong to sufficiently different performance clusters.

+---

+## Expected Outcomes
+- Clear grouping of cryptocurrencies based on performance similarity
+- Quantitative similarity scores or cluster labels
+- Actionable insights such as:
+  - *“Asset A and Asset B are highly similar — switching is not cost-inefficient.”*
+  - *“Asset C belongs to a different performance cluster — switching may improve diversification.”*

+---

+## Use Cases
+- Crypto portfolio rebalancing strategies
+- Fund rotation logic in algorithmic or systematic trading systems
+- Research on crypto market structure and asset redundancy
+- Decision support for medium- and long-term investors

+---

+## Non-Goals
 This project does **not** aim to:

-* Predict future crypto prices
+- Predict future crypto prices
-* Provide financial advice
+- Provide financial advice
-* Optimize exact trade timing
+- Optimize exact trade timing

 It focuses strictly on **similarity detection and classification** to reduce inefficient trading behavior.

+---

-## 9. Summary
+## Summary

-This project addresses a practical and costly inefficiency in crypto investing: switching between assets that behave almost the same.
-By classifying cryptocurrencies based on performance similarity, the system helps investors minimize unnecessary trades, reduce costs, and make more rational portfolio decisions.
+This project addresses a practical inefficiency in crypto investing: switching between assets that behave almost identically.
+By clustering cryptocurrencies based on performance similarity and restricting analysis to economically meaningful assets, the framework helps investors reduce unnecessary trades, minimize costs, and make more rational portfolio decisions.